 It’s not just that traditional campaigns aren’t up to the job of delivering high-quality leads.
 They can also actively drag your marketing efforts down.
 Let’s look at some of the ways how:

 - Campaigns are people intensive.
 Running campaigns isn’t easy.
 They are a time and resource-intensive exercise.
-As a result, marketing teams can easily devote a large portion of their focus on campaigns that wind up yielding little if any meaningful results.
-Or that drive leads without revenue.
-Practically speaking, that means that the marketing teams engaged in them tend to deliver a lower return on investment.
+As a result, marketing teams can easily devote a large portion of their focus on campaigns that wind up yielding little if any meaningful results, or that drive leads without revenue.
+Practically speaking, that means that the marketing teams engaged in campaigns tend to deliver a lower return on investment.

 - Campaigns are inefficient.
 Campaigns usually run in short cycles that often last four to six weeks.
 When you use them, you’re constantly stopping and starting and never have the opportunity to build any momentum.
-Instead, you’re always pivoting in a new direction to chase whatever the current shiny object is.
-Lead delivery is erratic and creates a “feast or famine” of net new leads of unknown quality that don’t align with Sales’ need for a consistent flow of leads to help them achieve their revenue goals.
+Instead, you’re always pivoting in a new direction to chase the newest product release, promotion, etc. Lead delivery is erratic and creates a “feast or famine” of net new leads of unknown quality.
+That doesn’t align with sales’ need for a consistent flow of leads or help the company achieve revenue goals.
 It’s a frantic, tactical way of working rather than a strategic approach to long-term success.

 - Campaigns are expensive.
 Marketing teams often pay for expensive tools to help support their campaigns.
 Marketing automation platforms are a good example.
-While they’re very powerful tools, most marketers pay thousands of dollars every month for them, without ever taking advantage of the majority of their capabilities.
-Instead, they effectively use them as overpriced email delivery systems.
+While they’re very powerful tools, most marketers pay thousands of dollars every month for a MAP, without ever taking advantage of the majority of its capabilities.
+Instead, the MAP is used as very expensive email delivery system.
 Having the right tools is important, but unless you’re using them properly and deriving meaningful benefits from them, they can be a major drag on your budget.
-As we’ll see a bit later, they have other financial implications as well.

 Ultimately, campaigns just don’t work very well.
 And, not only that, they can actually have negative effects on your marketing efforts by depriving them of focus and resources.
 What all of this suggests is that marketers need a better approach to generating leads.
-The solution is what we call ANNUITAS Perpetual Demand Generation® (PDG).
+They need to make the critical shift from tactical demand generation to strategic demand marketing.

-Unlike campaign-based marketing, PDG takes a long-term, strategic approach to reaching your prospects and customers.
+Unlike campaign-based marketing, strategic demand marketing takes a long-term, buyer-centric approach to reaching your prospects and customers.
 At a very high level, here’s how it works:

 - Start by understanding your audience.